carms-ng/pathwaves/content/home/home.en.md

       button:
         linkText: Meet the participants
         url: /musicians
-    - name: Della Orrey
-      nameAlt: "    "
-      type: Participant Spotlight
-      description: '"I think that the intersection of music and technology is essential in the democratization of being able to access and create in the spirit of DIY exploration."'
-      button:
-        linkText: Meet the participants
-        url: /musicians
-      img:
-        image: /assets/open-studio-sep22-53-della-orrey.jpg
-        alt: Picture of Della Orrey
     - name: KWiat
       description: “By hosting a livestream on Twitch, I explored and created some kind of visual experience that was interactive with the music, allowed